leothelocust/vim-makecols/README.markdown

 Then visual select the rows you’d like to make neat.

 Then type ```mc``` and viola!
 The data has automagically been reconstructed into a satisfactory arrangement.
-Free of the worry caused by inadequate single column list layouts.

     1   2
     3   4